A 1919 Housewife’s Chore List for July

 Slowing Down

 Sew and “kitch” out of doors whenever you can!
 Neglect your house all your conscience will allow!
 Systematically plan to dispense with all unnecessary labor, and liberally construe the adjective “unnecessary.”
-In hot weather much of our cooking is unnecessary, much of our ironing is unnecessary, too much elaboration in the making of children’s–and also grown ups’–summer clothes is unnecessary.
-Choose the “better part,” which is an unruffled temper, calm nerves, a sense of leisure for present enjoyment for yourself and family, and a giving of your true self unwearied to husband, children, and friends.
+In hot weather much of our cooking is unnecessary and much of our ironing is unnecessary.
+Too much elaboration in the making of children’s–and also grown ups’–summer clothes is unnecessary.
+Choose the “better part,” which is an unruffled temper, calm nerves, and a sense of leisure for present enjoyment for yourself and family.
+Give of your true self, unwearied to husband, children, and friends.

 Gardening and Preserving

 Conserve the surplus berries.
-Sweets concocted from the products of the July garden are canned currant, gooseberry, and raspberry, and jams and conserves made from them, either separately or in combination.
-Try currant and raspberry, equal parts, either canned with a moderate amount of sugar to taste, or made into a jam with their weight of sugar.
+Sweets concocted from the products of the July garden are canned currant, gooseberry, and raspberry, and jams and conserves, either separately or in combination.
+Try currant and raspberry, equal parts, either canned with a moderate amount of sugar to taste.
+Or, make into a jam with their weight of sugar.
 Take a housewifely pride in having a well-filled preserve and canned-vegetable closet and get as good a start as possible in July.
 Try vegetable combinations–diced carrots mixed with peas and processed are delicious; string beans and carrots are good and very attractive.

 Linen Care

-A new set of sheets, four pillowcases, and six towels each year, was the old rule given to young housekeepers in order to “keep the stock good.”
+A new set of sheets, four pillowcases, and six towels each year.
+This was the old rule given to young housekeepers in order to “keep the stock good.”
 Midwinter and midsummer are the times to make such replenishments.
 Unfold all napkins, when purchased in advance of need, and roll over a pasteboard tube.
 Otherwise the sharp creases in the linen wear through, even when laid away.
-Fold napkins in common use sometimes in threes, sometimes fours, to equalize wear, as they always break first in the folds.
+Fold napkins in common use sometimes in threes or fours to equalize wear, as they always break first in the folds.
 Cotton dress goods are also marked down at this time.
 Purchase now if you make some of your small people’s clothes.

 Leave a Reply